Questions for Large Employers

 - Dependent coverage must be extended to adult children until they are 26 years old.

-Coverage Changes Effective for Plan Year 2014 in the Large Group Market
+Coverage Changes Effective in the Large Group Market

 Large group health insurance plans are not required to offer Essential Health Benefits.
 However, any benefits offered by these plans that are Essential Health Benefits cannot have annual or lifetime dollar limits.